mushanyoung/docker-aria2-watching/README.md

 ## Usage

-- Configure /DOWNLOAD, /CONFIG, /WATCH and RPC_SECRET_CODE in either of following examples.
+- Replace all variables wrapped in % % to use following examples.
 - Aria2 daemon service will be accessible over HTTP from port 6800 (or any port you mapped to).
 - WebUI, [Aria2Ng](https://github.com/mayswind/AriaNg) will be accessible over HTTP from port 8080 (or any port you mapped to).
-- Volume /data will be the default download path.
+- %CONFIG_DIR% saves configs and logs.
-- Volume /conf saves configs and logs.
+- %DATA_DIR% will be the default download path.
-- Torrent files being added to /watch volume will be automatically added as aria2 tasks.
+- %WATCH_DIR% must be different to %DATA_DIR%.
+Torrent files being added to the it will be automatically added as aria2 new task.
-- SECRET ('watching' if it is omitted) is for communicating with aria2 daemon service.
+- %SECRET% (default: watching) is for communicating with aria2 daemon service.
-- PUID and PGID can be specified by environment variables.
-If they're omitted, root will be used.
+- %PUID% (default: 1000) and %PGID% (default: 1000) specify the uid and gid of the data owner.

 ### Docker Run